Using ASP.NET to Prompt a User to Save When Leaving a Page

 To summarize last week's article, adding such a feature required the following steps:

-Writing code that saves the initial values of the page's input form fields in a client-side array.
+- Writing code that saves the initial values of the page's input form fields in a client-side array.

-Creating an event handler for the onbeforeunload event that checks to see if the input form fields'
+- Creating an event handler for the

-that the user be prompted, a client-side onclick event handler was used to set a flag that indicated that
+event handler was used to set a flag that indicated that theonbeforeunload

-that, when clicked, causes a postback, but whose posting back should not prompt the user that they are about to leave the page.
+event handler didn't need to check for changes.
+This is typically used with a "Save" button that, when clicked, causes a postback, but whose posting back should not prompt the user that they are about to leave the page.

-and client-side onclick events where needed.
+events where needed.
 While adding this script code is not terribly difficult, I find

 it simpler to move this logic to server-side methods that will inject the appropriate client-side script for us.
 In this

-article we'll examine how to extend the base Page class, adding a couple of methods that will allow for a user
+class, adding a couple of methods that will allow for a user

 to be prompted when they leave the page without saving without the page developer having to write a single line of client-side